- Python 99.3%

 Management (Admin only)

-/channeladd @username— Bridge a new channel (admin email check)./channelremove N— Remove bridge for channel #N./userbotjoin <link>— Join channel via Userbot (invite link support)./channelNqr— Get the QR code image for channel #N (for easy sharing/onboarding)./stats— Show bridge statistics for the current chat./help— Show Delta Chat bot help.
+/channeladd @username— Bridge a new channel (admin email check)./channelremove N— Remove bridge for channel #N./userbotjoin <link>— Join channel via Userbot (invite link support)./channelNqr— Get the QR code image for channel #N (for easy sharing/onboarding)./stats— Show bridge statistics for the current chat./resilient— Toggle resilient sending mode across all relays (admin only)./help— Show Delta Chat bot help.

 Userbot Mode (Bridging without Admin permissions)